Eliza Taylor

 Eliza Jane Morley (née Taylor-Cotter; born 24 October 1989), known professionally as Eliza Taylor, is an Australian actress.
-She is best known for her roles as Janae Timmins on the Australian soap opera Neighbours (2005–08) and as Clarke Griffin on the dystopian science fiction series The 100 (2014–2020).
+She is best known for her roles as Janae Timmins on the Australian soap opera drama television series Neighbours (2005–2008), as Clarke Griffin on the dystopian science fiction series The 100 (2014–2020), and as Hannah Carson in the NBC science fiction series Quantum Leap (2022–2024).

 Early life

-Taylor was born in Melbourne and has three siblings: two sisters and one brother.
-Her mother is an author and a graphic designer, and her stepfather was a stand-up comedian, while her biological father used to own cafés around Melbourne.
-She wanted to be a marine biologist growing up.
+Taylor was born in Melbourne, Australia and has two sisters and a brother.
+Her mother is an author and a graphic designer, her stepfather was a stand-up comedian, and her biological father owned cafés around Melbourne.
+As a child, she wanted to be a marine biologist.

 Career

 2003–2013: Career beginnings and Neighbours

 After a lead role in Pirate Islands, Taylor starred as Rosie Cartwright in The Sleepover Club in 2003.
-She transitioned to mature audience programs with a guest role on Blue Heelers in 2003.
+She transitioned to mature audience programs with a guest role on Blue Heelers in 2004.

-Taylor got her big breakthrough in the Australian soap opera Neighbours in 2005.
+In 2005, Taylor achieved her breakthrough in the Australian soap opera Neighbours.
 She secured the role of Janae Timmins after previously appearing in a guest role in 2003.
-Taylor had originally auditioned for the role of Lana Crawford, however, actress Bridget Neval was eventually cast.
-In 2007, Nell Feeney and Sianoa Smit-McPhee, who play Taylor's on-screen mother Janelle Timmins and sister Bree Timmins, were written out by executive producer Ric Pellizzeri, but it was confirmed that they wanted Taylor to remain in the serial as Janae.
-Later that year, Taylor decided to quit the serial to pursue other projects such as pantomime and a further career in the US.
-One of her reasons was that all of her on-screen family had been written out and new cast members gave the serial the feel of a different place, adding: "It just didn't feel like the family that I joined when I started three years ago".
-Taylor finished filming her final studio scenes in 2007 and her final episode was screened on 8 February 2008.
+Taylor had originally auditioned for the role of Lana Crawford.
+In 2007, Nell Feeney and Sianoa Smit-McPhee, who play Taylor's on-screen mother Janelle Timmins and sister Bree Timmins, were written out of the serial.
+Later that year, Taylor quit the serial and partially attributed her departure to the exits of Feeney and Smit-McPhee, stating that the show "just didn't feel like the family that I joined when I started three years ago".
+Taylor finished filming her last studio scenes in 2007 and her final episode was screened on 8 February 2008.
 In 2007, she was nominated for Best Female at the Inside Soap Awards.

-Taylor travelled to the UK in late November 2007, and on 1 December 2007 she turned on the Weymouth Christmas lights.
-She portrayed Snow White in a Christmas pantomime of Snow White from 19 December 2007 to 6 January 2018 in Weymouth Pavilion, England.
-In 2009, she was in an episode of All Saints and filmed a short drama-comedy movie called The Laundromat.
-Taylor also filmed a role in the horror movie 6 Plots.
-She later filmed the pilot of Winners & Losers.
+She portrayed Snow White in a Christmas pantomime of Snow White from 19 December 2007 to 6 January 2008 in Weymouth Pavilion, England.

+Later in 2008, she filmed a short drama-comedy movie called The Laundromat.

+The film premiered in 2010 at Dungog Film Festival.

+In 2009, she was in an episode of All Saints.
+In July 2010, Taylor appeared in the pilot of Winners & Losers.
+In 2011, Taylor filmed a role in the horror movie 6 Plots.
+In 2012, Taylor played a nurse in the Australian supernatural horror film, Patrick: Evil Awakens, a remake of the 1978 film of the same name.